CleverNamesTaken/Ask/README.md

 What is this?
 This project is an attempt to solve the following problems that people who conduct complex network operations might face:
 1. Broad toolsets that use a variety of hard-to-remember syntaxes.
 2. Implement version control on code snippets to keep track of incremental improvements
-3. Standardize code snippets and capture metadata about the snippets to try to dummy-proof them and allow others to adopt them
+3. Standardize code snippets and capture metadata about the snippets to try to dummy-proof them
+4. Share code snippets with others that use a variety of workflows (VSCode, vim, straight bash, Obsidian)

 The philosophy behind the project is that perfection is unattainable but we can always strive for clear documentation and continuous improvement.